631

 While climate change continuously manifests itself for

-the world's inhabitants, societies are increasingly
+the world's inhabitants, societies increasingly focus on

-focusing on solutions that will prevent Earth’s
+solutions that will prevent Earth’s hospitality level

-hospitality level from deteriorating further.
-The
+from deteriorating further.
+Sustainable initiatives such

-ability to reduce fossil fuel consumption is
+as the ability to reduce fossil fuel consumption are

 investigated intensively.
-Shipping has, compared to
+Compared to other logistics

-other logistics and transportation industries, not been
+and transportation industries, shipping has not been

 change-effective due to the complex challenges that

-international shipping actors point out themselves
+international shipping actors point out themselves (1).

 Shipping has become essential to today’s